Elephant goad: Iconography

 The elephant has appeared in cultures across the world.
 They are a symbol of wisdom in Asian cultures and are famed for their memory and intelligence, where they are thought to be on par with cetaceans and hominids.
 Aristotle once said the elephant was "the beast which passeth all others in wit and mind".
 The word "elephant" has its origins in the Greek ἐλέφας, meaning "ivory" or "elephant".

 In iconography and ceremonial ritual tools, the elephant goad is often included in a hybridized tool, for example one that includes elements of Vajrakila, 'hooked knife' or 'skin flail' (Tibetan: gri-gug, Sanskrit: kartika), Vajra and Axe, as well as the goad functionality for example.
 Ritual ankusha were often finely wrought of precious metals and even fabricated from ivory, often encrusted with jewels.
 In Indian religions, the goad/ankusha and rope 'noose/snare/lasso' (Sanskrit: Pāśa) are traditionally paired as tools of subjugation.

 Hinduism

-In Hinduism, an elephant goad is one of the eight auspicious objects known as Ashtamangala and certain other religions of the Indian subcontinent.
+An elephant goad is one of the eight auspicious objects known as Ashtamangala in Hinduism and certain other religions of the Indian subcontinent.
 A goad is also an attribute of many Hindu gods, especially Tripura Sundari & Ganesha.
 It is present as one of the marks, next to a lotus flower on the right foot (sole) of Krishna.